 It sickens me that liberal institutions are jumping on the war bandwagon in the mistaken belief that one side is more virtuous than the other.

-NATO and Russia are both imperial powers.
-NATO wants to expand into Eastern Europe, and Russia wants to stop NATO from capturing Ukraine.
-Neither imperial power is virtuous.
-Neither one deserves our support.
-Whoever wins this battle, the war for domination will continue, increasing the risk of human annihilation.
+The NATO nations and Russia are all imperial powers.
+NATO wants to expand into Eastern Europe, and Russia wants to rebuild its empire.
+None is virtuous.
+None deserves our support.
+All the combatants plan to incorporate Ukraine into their economies, at the expense of Ukrainian workers.

 War madness has taken hold, turning normally peace-loving folks into rabid war-mongers.
 This madness has infected the school where I used to teach.

-In a recent public statement, the school called Russia’s war in Ukraine “unnecessary, unprovoked, and brutal.”
+In a recent public statement, the school’s President condemned Russia’s invasion of Ukraine as “unnecessary, unprovoked, and brutal.”
 And while the statement expresses “hope for diplomatic resolutions that would restore peace,” it calls on “the global community to condemn the actions of the Russian Government and exert continued pressure to end this senseless attack.”

 It is dishonest to call for a diplomatic end to war while also taking sides in that war, especially the side of your own rulers.